nytimes/kyt/docs/commands.md

 ## start

-The `start` command takes the compiled code from the production build and runs a node server at the specified port.
+The `start` command takes the compiled code from the production build and runs a node server at the specified port. `start` will log an error and exit if `noServer` is set to `true` in your [kyt.config.js](/docs/kytConfig.md).

 Optionally, you can configure the server url in your [kyt.config.js](/docs/kytConfig.md).